skvadrik/re2c/src/manual/features/dot/dot.rst

 Note that re2c performs additional transformations on the DFA: inserts ``YYFILL`` `checkpoints <../../../examples/example_02.html>`_, binds actions, applies basic code deduplication.
-During the transforamtions it splits certain states and adds lambda transitions.
+During the transformations it splits certain states and adds lambda transitions.
-These transitions correspond to the unlabeled edges on the picture.
+Lambda transitions correspond to the unlabeled edges on the picture.

 A real-world example (JSON lexer, all non-re2c code stripped out):